BrianHenryIE/bh-wp-autologin-urls/README.txt

 * Add: On admin UI single order page, add the autologin code to the "Customer payment page" link
 * Security: Exclude emails with multiple recipients

+= 1.3.3 =

+* Add: Use custom table for storing codes, because transients are too ephemeral
+* Add: Option to bounce users through wp-login.php, to avoid caching issues
+* Add: Logs users in from links in The Newsletter Plugin
+* Add: Logs users in from links in MailPoet
+* Add: Prefill WooCommerce checkout data for mailing list users without accounts
+* Add: More secure verification via hash_equals
+* Add: Rate limiting bad login attempts
+* Add: Logging (mostly off by default)

 = 1.1.2 =